ChiyuCC/sequence-breaking-ff6/README.md

 -   Do NOT talk to Locke, but Leave Figaro Castle instead
 -   Continuing the story here would submerge Figaro Castle, and we don't want that
     -   After all, we need Figaro Castle for the trick to warp to the WoR
-    -   Figaro Castle would reemerge after the battle at narshe, but this trick can only be done in three party mode
+    -   Figaro Castle would reemerge after the battle at Narshe, but this trick can only be done in three party mode

 ---